Workflow

 - 6

-Trigger every video node in parallel from the canvas.
-Each shot inherits the same anchor, so identity should hold across the bundle.
-Once the first pass finishes, scrub through the cuts in order on the canvas and watch for drift — eye color shift, hair length change, jawline softening between shot two and shot four.
-Drift past five to ten seconds is a model limit, not a workflow failure; for longer takes, plan to chain shorter clips with a last-frame hand-off rather than asking one generation to hold for fifteen seconds.
+Trigger every video node at once from the canvas — fan-out is the signature move here, wiring one locked reference into many frontier image and video models simultaneously and keeping every take in a version tray.
+Because the branches run in parallel, wall time tracks the slowest generation, so fanning eight shots costs roughly the same as fanning two.
+Once the first pass finishes, scrub the cuts in order and check identity against the character bible: eye color, hair length, jawline, signature items.
+Drift past five to ten seconds is a model limit on most generators, not a workflow failure — for longer takes, chain shorter clips with a last-frame hand-off rather than asking one generation to hold for fifteen seconds.

 - 8